Revised

 |

-Ed Connolly photo labeled “roughing it”, re mission to Italy;
+Ed Connelly photo labeled “roughing it”, re mission to Italy;

 Connolly in doorway of VIP C-53 (note absence of cargo door), cooking dinner